Updated on Feb 28, 2020

 The first and most convenient method would have to be through the WordPress Dashboard.
 Just log in to the WordPress dashboard area, and then go to the Updates section, which you can find in the left bar.

-There, you will see the of WordPress you are currently using, and also what WordPress version is the latest at the moment.
+There, you will see the version of WordPress you are currently using, and also what WordPress version is the latest at the moment.
 If you are not up to date, WordPress will probably display a warning about it.
 It’s essential to use the latest WordPress version mostly because you get the updated security features that come with it.
 We recommend backing up your website and then moving on with your upgrade.

 In addition to the Updates page, you would also find out the WordPress version if you scroll down to any of the WordPress admin pages and go down to the footer.
 You will see "Thank you for creating with WordPress," with the current version right in front of that text.
 This information is available since WordPress 4.1.5.
 Also, there is no supported news for mobile devices yet.